 From SPECT imaging we have evolved to the latest in neurotransmitter testing, evaluation of hormone dysregulation, and the use of testing for specific immune dysfunctions.
-In addition we have added the provocative additional measure of testing for trace minerals and heavy metals through hair testing as a means of providing a greater range of biomedical evidence.
+You can download my basic series of Essential Tests at CorePsych in PDF Here.
+[In addition we have added the provocative additional measure of testing for trace minerals and heavy metals through hair testing as a means of providing a greater range of biomedical evidence.]

 I continue to teach others about psychopharmacology and about the usefulness of SPECT imaging in clinical practice, and I love the teaching process.
 At CoreBrain.org our team has put together a variety of training and coaching programs from public to professional levels – to help others move forward with understandable brain science applications.